Assistance With Voting

 Web accessibility refers to the inclusive practice of removing barriers that prevent interaction with or access to websites by people with disabilities.
 When websites are correctly developed and edited, all users have equal access to information and functionality.

-The Orange County Supervisor of Elections will be implementing the relevant portions of the World Wide Web Consortium’s Accessibility Guidelines 2.0 Levels A and AA (WCAG 2.0 Levels A and AA).
-Web content produced by the Orange County Supervisor of Elections will meet WCAG 2.0 Levels A and AA by 2022.
+The Orange County Supervisor of Elections has implemented the relevant portions of the World Wide Web Consortium’s Accessibility Guidelines 2.0 Levels A and AA (WCAG 2.0 Levels A and AA).
+Web content produced by the Orange County Supervisor of Elections meets WCAG 2.0 Levels A and AA.

 - Description of the issue